Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Introduction

 To fill this gap, our primary contribution is a conceptual framework that offers a granular, mechanistic account of forgetting.
 We argue that to better understand forgetting, it is valuable to adopt tools that look inside the black box.
 The field of mechanistic interpretability provides such a lens by aiming to reverse-engineer the algorithms learned by neural networks~\citep{ferrando2024primerinnerworkingstransformerbased,bereska2024mechanistic}.
 Its core premise is that knowledge is encoded in a network by hierarchically representing many individual \emph{features}---the fundamental units of representation---which correspond to meaningful concepts or patterns in the data.

 Under the mechanistic lens, features are typically assumed to be encoded as \emph{linear directions in activation space}~\citep{olah2020zoom, elhage2022toy}.
 For each feature, a \emph{feature vector} indicates the direction and strength with which that feature is encoded.
 Features rarely map cleanly to individual neurons.
 Neurons are often polysemantic (i.e.,~encoding multiple features), and networks can represent more features than neurons via \emph{superposition}~\citep{elhage2022toy}.
 Superposition translates into a crowded, entangled representation where features compete for {\em allocated capacity}~\citep{elhage2022toy, scherlis2022polysemanticity}, a geometric measure of how `cleanly' they are represented.
-A feature with lower allocated capacity has greater overlap with other features and is therefore more difficult to read out.
+A feature with lower allocated capacity has greater overlap with other features, resulting in a noisier readout (see \cref{sec:rep_read}).

-In this work, we model forgetting as rotations and scaling of feature vectors.
-As we explain in Section~\ref{sec:effect_capacity}, rotations can increase \emph{overlap} with other features, while scalings can cause \emph{fading}, both of which reduce a feature's allocated capacity, compromising its readability.
+In this work, we model forgetting as the effect of transformations applied to feature vectors---in particular, rotations and scaling.
+As we explain in \cref{sec:effect_capacity}, rotations can increase \emph{overlap} with other features, while scalings can cause \emph{fading}, both of which reduce a feature's allocated capacity, compromising its readability.
 In addition, even if the allocated capacity is not reduced, these transformations can cause {\em readout misalignment}, where downstream computations no longer extract the information about the feature correctly.
 Our proposed framework provides a new vocabulary to describe the dynamics underlying forgetting in neural networks.